navrocky/webpack-typescript-rtti-bug/README.md

-# Compile bug if we use webpack with typescript-rtti
+# Runtime bug if we use webpack with typescript-rtti

 Getting started: